nv-morpheus/Morpheus/docs/source/basics/cpu_only_mode.md

 ```

 #### CPU & GPU Source & Stage Examples
 Supporting both CPU and GPU execution modes requires writing code that can handle both types of DataFrames and tensors.
-In many cases code designed to work with pandas will work with cuDF, and code designed to work with Numpy will work with CuPy without requiring any changes to the code.
+In many cases code designed to work with pandas will work with cuDF, and code designed to work with NumPy will work with CuPy without requiring any changes to the code.
 In some cases however, the API may differ slightly and there is a need to know the payload type, care must be taken not to directly import `cudf` or any other package requiring a GPU when running in CPU mode on a system without a GPU.
 Morpheus provides some helper methods to assist with this in the {py:mod}`~morpheus.utils.type_utils` module, such as {py:func}`~morpheus.utils.type_utils.is_cudf_type` and {py:func}`~morpheus.utils.type_utils.get_df_class`.

 With a few simple modifications the previous example now supports both CPU and GPU execution modes.
 The `get_df_class` function is used to determine the DataFrame type to use, and we added a command line flag to switch between the two execution modes.